mrmanc/mrmanc.github.io/_posts/2012-06-26-ascii-graph-pivot-your-standard-out.md

 Reassuring eh?
-Just feel lucky you weren't in one of those 94 +4[MMS](http://en.wikipedia.org/wiki/Moment_magnitude_scale) events!
+Just feel lucky you weren’t in one of those 94 +4[MMS](http://en.wikipedia.org/wiki/Moment_magnitude_scale) events!

 Awk, I <3 you.